Medicaid Public Health Emergency Unwinding Policies Affecting Seniors & People with Disabilities: Findings from a 50-State Survey

 Most states require paper documentation from non-MAGI applicants or enrollees to verify income and/or assets only if electronic data sources are unavailable.
 Specifically, 43 states adopt this verification policy for income, and 36 do so for assets.
 Two states (ND, RI) always require paper documentation to verify income, and five states (CT, GA, MN, RI, WY) always require paper documentation to verify assets.
 Increased reliance on electronic data sources, where available, and decreased reliance on paper documentation can shorten application processing times and alleviate administrative burdens on applicants and state staff.
 A couple of states noted that assets were being disregarded under Medicaid emergency authorities to streamline eligibility determinations during the PHE.

 Few states accept self-attestation from non-MAGI applicants to verify income and/or assets.
 Specifically, three states accept self-attestation without additional verification for income and assets (DC, KY, TX), and two states do so only for assets (AK, UT).
 Another five states accept self-attestation with post-eligibility verification for income and assets (CA, HI, IN, MD, NH), two states do so only for income (DE, ME) and two states do so only for assets (TX, WA).
 A couple of states noted that self-attestation is used only for Medicare Savings Program pathways.
 States can choose whether to accept self-attestation to verify income and/or assets under regular program rules.
-Some states newly adopted or expanded the use of self-attestation as a way to streamline eligibility and enrollment during the PHE using Medicaid emergency authorities.
+Some states newly adopted or expanded the use of self-attestation to streamline eligibility and enrollment during the PHE using Medicaid emergency authorities.
 States have the option to continue many policies adopted under emergency authorities when they return to normal operations, and two states (OH, OR) plan to continue to accept self-attestation to verify income after the PHE ends.
 New Hampshire also noted that it expanded self-attestation prior to the PHE and plans to continue this policy after the PHE ends.
-Box 1 describes New Jersey’s experience with accepting self-attestation for another eligibility criterion, no asset transfers, for applicants seeking long-term services and supports (LTSS).
+Box 1 describes New Jersey’s experience with accepting self-attestation when evaluating asset transfers for applicants seeking long-term services and supports (LTSS).

 Box 1: Self-Attestation of No Asset Transfers in New Jersey

 Nearly 40 percent of states (20 of 51 responding) use electronic data matching to check financial eligibility for non-MAGI enrollees between renewal periods.
 States may choose to use electronic data matching between renewal periods to identify changes in enrollees’ circumstances that may affect eligibility.
-Among these states, four use data matching on a monthly basis, and three do so on a quarterly basis.
+Among these states, 4 use data matching on a monthly basis, and 3 do so on a quarterly basis.
 The remaining 13 states use another time period, such as annually, or indicate that the time period varies by data source.
 Box 2 below describes the state option to adopt continuous eligibility for non-MAGI groups, a policy that allows enrollees to retain coverage regardless of changes in circumstances for a certain period.